 Jessie turned her tail towards her body and curled in a ball.
-She was so hot that she no longer felt the soft snow falling down on her matted fur.
+She was so cold that she no longer felt the soft snow falling down on her matted fur.
 She shivered, whimpered and thought back to her old home.
 The elderly woman she had lived with had been kind to her.
 She had always had a bed by the fire, fresh bones, and a warm lap to sleep on.
-When the old woman died suddenly Jessie had wandered into the streets of Thunder Bay looking for a new friend and a cool place to stay.
+When the woman died suddenly Jessie had wandered into the streets of Thunder Bay looking for a new friend and a warm place to stay.

 Jessie had been alone for several month.
 She had attempted to make friends with some people but had not found a home.
 Most people had been kind.
 Some had petted her.
 Some had given her donuts and meat, but no one had thought to give her shelter.
 Now that the weather was turning colder it was too cold to live on the street.